-A power level sensing circuit constantly monitors the voltage level of the UUT power supplies.
-If any UUT power supply rises above or drops below an acceptable level, the pod notifies the troubleshooter of the power fail condition.
+A power level sensing circuit constantly monitors the voltage level of the UUT power supply (+5V).
+If UUT power rises above or drops below an acceptable level, the pod notifies the troubleshooter of the power fail condition.

 A self test socket provided on the pod enables the troubleshooter to check pod operation.
 The self test socket is a 40-pin zero-insertion force type connector.
 The ribbon cable plug must be connected to the self test socket during self test operation.
 The ribbon cable plug should also be inserted into this socket when the pod is not in use to provide protection for the plug.